fish-shell/fish-shell/doc_src/cmds/return.rst

 Example
 -------

-An implementation of the false command as a fish function:
+An implementation of the false command as a ghoti function:
 ::

     function false